-- Responsible for clerical duties and general office management; take minutes at all meetings and disseminate them to interested individuals, upon request; - b.
-Is a member of the executive branch; - c.
-Help implement programs and activities such as Black History Month, homecoming, spring activities, etc.; and - d.
-Maintain established office hours, attend key home sporting events and classics; is available, upon request, for special events as coordinated by the SGA advisor; speak to campus and community groups, when requested; is familiar with basic university policies and procedures, and is knowledgeable of university history, including the Alma Mater song.
+- Responsible for clerical duties and general office management.
+Shall take minutes at all Student Government meetings and disseminate it to interested individuals, upon request. - b.
+A member of the Executive Branch. - c.
+Help in the implementation of programs and activities: African-American History Month, Homecoming, Spring Activities, etc. - d.
+Maintain established office hours, attend key home sporting events and classics, be available upon request by special events as coordinated by the advisor, be available to speak to campus and community groups when the request arises, and must familiarize themselves with basic University policies and procedures and be knowledgeable of the history of the University including the Alma Mater.